Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychHID-KbQueueGetEvent.md

 ie. more accurate than 1 pixel.
 'NormX' and 'NormY' are normalized versions of 'X' and 'Y'.
 These values are not
 available for all devices, or all operating systems.
 They may just return
 constant zero.
-Currently only touch devices under Linux/X11 return meaningful
-values: Touch devices are normalized to the range 0.0 - 1.0.
 'Valuators' = For 'Type' 1 motion events, a vector with the values of various
 device-specific valuators, e.g., extra axis, levers or knobs on a joystick or
 gamepad, or the mouse-wheel position on a mouse, or the touch pressure on a
 touchpad, or pen pressure, orientation, hovering distance on a digitizer tablet.
-The first two valuators entries encode the equivalent of 'X' and 'Y', but in
+The first two valuators encode the equivalent of 'X' and 'Y', but in
-operating-system + device native coordinates, ie. not neccessarily in units of
+operating-system + device specific coordinates, ie. not neccessarily in units of
 screen pixels.
+If raw event delivery is requested, those valuators may report
+movement deltas instead of absolute positions, e.g., not absolute mouse position
+but how much the mouse position has changed since the last reported event.
 The meaning of the different remaining elements of the 'Valuators' vector is
 completely device specific.
 The content is also operating system specific for
 the same device, so scripts making use of these values may not be portable